ajaypatil108/Snake-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Capstone rubric criteria

+**1. README, Compiling and Testing rubrics are met. **

+**2. Loops, Functions, I/0**

+(a) *The project demonstrates an understanding of C++ functions and control structures.*

+A variety of control structures are used in this project.
+The `RenderScoreMsg()` function declared in `snake.h` file line 30,  is used to display a SDL Window only if alive variable of snake is false.
+This function is used in `snake.cpp` on lines 71 & 45.
+Also, in `main()`, the console output to display depends on if user was able to beat the high score or not.
+If-else control structure is used to compare scores and display appropriate message.
+Lines 36-43 in main.

+(b) *The project reads data from a file and process the data, or the program writes data to a file.*

+Also, the project reads and writes high scores to a external text file `highscore.txt`.
+This is implemented in `ParseLog()` and `WriteToLog` methods of the `ScoreLog`  class.
+The code can be found in `ScoreLog.cpp`

+(c) *The project accepts user input and processes the input.*

+The program also accepts user inputs which include `player name` on line 23 in `main.cpp`, new SDLK poll events, i.e. `ESC` key input to toggle pause/resume and `b` key press to toggle boundary.
+This code is in `controller.cpp` on lines 41-48.

+**2. Object Oriented Programming**

+The code in `scorelog.h` and `scorelog.cpp` satisfies multiple Object Oriented Programming criteria.

+(a) *The project uses Object Oriented Programming techniques.*

+The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
+Check `scorelog.h` for declarations of attributes and class methods.

+(b) *Classes use appropriate access specifiers for class members.*

+All class data members are explicitly specified as public, protected, or private.
+Check `scorelog.h` to see access specifiers.
+Getters/Setters have appropriate specifiers and so do the private attributes.

+(c) *Class constructors utilize member initialization lists.*

+A constructor for class `ScoreLog()` that takes an `int` and `std::string`  is defined in the  `ScoreLog.cpp` on line 10 and is used in `main.cpp` to create a ScoreLog object on line 16.

+(d) *Classes abstract implementation details from their interfaces.*

+Methods `ParseLog()` and `WriteToLog()` within `ScoreLog.cpp` abstract all the external file handling from the user.
+User does not have to worry about manipulating the .txt file at all.

+**3. Memory Management**

+(a) *The project makes use of references in function declarations.*

+The project makes use of references in lots of newly defined functions of `ScoreLog` class.

+(b) *The project uses destructors appropriately.*

+The project makes use of destructor for `ScoreLog()` class.